jinglingca/HIV-Acquisition-Study/README.md

 # Survival-Analysis
 1. survival analysis in SAS code is used in this project.
-2. The result is included in result part.
+2. The result is included in FinalReport.